cjdb/deprecated-blog/transforming-std-find-into-std-ranges-find.md

 # Transforming `std::find` into `std::ranges::find`

+**cjdb.com.au/transforming-std-find-into-std-ranges is now deprecated and will be removed in 2025.
+Please update references to https://blog.cjdb.xyz/transforming-std-find-into-std-ranges to preserve link integrity moving forward.**

 The [last time we met](https://www.cjdb.com.au/blog/2018/05/15/prepping-yourself-to-conceptify-algorithms), we had some fun discovering what it means to write a concept.
 Specifically, we derived the concept `ranges::EqualityComparableWith`, which allows us to describe algorithms that check for cross-type